homemadearcade/zero/todo/4_TODO_FEATURES.md

 LIBRARY
   DATA_SOURCE_SYSTEM needs to be elimnated or made read only.
 Because it will make library imports not work If THERE IS A CORE library, it DOES in fact need to be used in a special way.
 This is where my library api thing can be used
+  Maybe I should wait to complete the interface stuff because I want to like make a special library interface but the truth is we dont want one

 IMPLEMENT THESE EFFECTS
   Return from Stars